GONT-network/GONT-VM/EPOCHS/readme.txt

-Epochs of the VM development
+Epochs of the GONT VM development